 9. Student Feedback (5 elements)

-Feedback and feedback culture have essential influence on the learning success.
+Feedback and feedback culture have an essential influence on the learning success.
 The five elements in this group determine how feedback should be done to foster efficient learning.

 10. Assessment (7 elements)